Frequently Asked Questions - FAQ

 On the Admissions page, click on your program for a checklist of procedures and instructions on how to apply.

-The admissions interview can be conducted over the phone or in person with a member of our enrollment staff.
+For doctoral programs, the admissions interview can be conducted over the phone or in person with a member of our enrollment staff.
 The interview will be 20 to 30 minutes in length and will allow us to get to know you personally.
 Your ability to clearly and precisely answer the interview questions will be taken into consideration as the admissions committee scores your interview.

 Visit the Degrees page for information on all of the School of Divinity's degree and non-degree programs.